What is Software Engineering Technology?

 - Software Design and Testing

 Hardware & Software Common First Year

-Oregon Tech’s SET Program places a strong emphasis on application, not just theory.
+Oregon Tech’s Software Engineering Technology degree program places a strong emphasis on application, not just theory.
 The applied, hands-on curriculum prepares students for entry into the computer professions.
-Students will develop solid Software Engineering skills throughout all phases of the curriculum.
+Students will develop solid software engineering skills throughout all phases of the curriculum.
 You will begin developing software your first quarter at Oregon Tech.
 After laying a solid foundation your freshmen year, you will cover more advanced topics your sophomore year.
 Your junior and senior year will include year-long projects as well as classes in advanced topics.
 The early-start in our curriculum means that many students get quality (and well paid) internships following their sophomore year.

 Even before students graduate, many choose to participate in internships and co-op programs.
 The SET program is a proud member of MECOP where students will complete two 6-month paid internships.
 Companies hiring Oregon Tech SET interns include Intel, Mentor Graphics, Garmin, HP, Boeing, OnSemiconductor and Fiserv.
 Other students will participate in less formalized internships at companies like Disney, Amazon, and JELD-WEN just to name a few.